-Loss and Total Comprehensive Expense for the Year Ended 30 June 2022 Attributable to Owners of the Company
+Loss and Total Comprehensive Expense for the Year Ended 30 June 2023 Attributable to Owners of the Company

-Loss and total comprehensive expense for the year attributable to owners of the Company was approximately HK\$12.0 million (30 June 2021: loss and total comprehensive expense attributable to owners of the Company of approximately HK\$22.5 million).
-The decrease of loss was primarily attributable to the net effect of (i) the increase in gross profit; (ii) the increase in administrative expenses; and (iii) the decrease in bad and doubtful debts for the year ended 30 June 2022.
+Loss and total comprehensive expense for the year attributable to owners of the Company was approximately HK\$14.1 million for the year ended 30 June 2023 (30 June 2022: approximately HK\$12.0 million).
+The increase of loss was primarily attributable to the net effect of (i) the decrease in gross profit; (ii) the decrease in administrative expenses; and (iii) the increase in bad and doubtful debts for the year ended 30 June 2023.